lucymjoseph12/Python-for-DS-and-ML-Bootcamp/Bank Stocks Analysis/README.md

 This project is a simple exploratory data analysis of stock prices.
+To view the plotly graphs in the notebook: [click here](https://nbviewer.org/github/lucymjoseph12/Python-for-DS-and-ML-Bootcamp/blob/main/Bank%20Stocks%20Analysis/Bank%20Stocks%20Analysis.ipynb)

 We use pandas datareader to get stock information for the following banks from Yahoo Finance for the time period Jan 1st 2006 to Jan 1st 2016: